• Skip to primary navigation

 Recipe Tips & Notes

-• The Seasonings.
+• Change the seasonings.
 I am using my favorite Cajun seasoning blend for this recipe, but feel free to use your own favorite spice blend.
 Some great ideas include Old Bay Seasoning, cayenne pepper, smoked paprika, cumin (cumin and cayenne are a great combination), Creole seasoning blend, chili powder, curry powder, taco seasoning, even just a good blast of salt and pepper.
 Delicious!
 Try them with pumpkin spice!

 Try Some of My Other Popular Recipes